VirgilSecurity/virgil-ratchet-x/README.md

 ```

 #### Decrypting Messages
-In order to decrypt messages, use the `decrypt` function.
+To decrypt messages, use the `decrypt` function.
 This function allows you to decrypt data and strings.

 > You also need to use message serialization to transfer encrypted messages between users.
-And do not forget to update session in storage as its state is changed on every decrypt operation!
+And do not forget to update sessions in storage as their state changes with every decryption operation!

 - Use the following code-snippets to decrypt strings: